RetroReversing/retroReversing/pages/ps1/PlayStationDevelopmentSystem.md

 These photos are kindly contributed by Andrew Earley who recently obtained the development kit from a contact at a recycling center [^4].

+{% include link-to-other-post.html post="/hardware/devkits/" description="For more information about all the other console development hardware check out this post" %}

+---
 # References
 [^1]: Next generation issue 15 from March 1996
 [^2]: EDGE issue 20